LeeCampbell/IntroToRx/content/08_Partitioning.md

 Ship 259638000 changed status to UnderwayUsingEngine at 23/06/2023 06:52:34 +00:00
 ```

 The critical thing to understand here is that in the space of ten minutes, `receiverHost.Messages` produced _thousands_ of messages.
 (The rate varies by time of day, but it's typically over a thousand messages a minute.
-The code would have processed roughly ten thousand messages when I ran to produce that output.)
+The code would have processed roughly ten thousand messages when I ran it to produce that output.)
 But as you can see, `shipStatusChanges` produced just 19 messages.

 This shows how Rx can tame high volume event sources in ways that are much more powerful than mere aggregation.
 We've not just reduced the data down to some statistical measure that can only provide an overview.
 Statistical measures such as averages or variance wouldn't be able to tell us anything about any particular ship.
 But here, every message tells us something about a particular ship.
 We've been able to retain that level of detail, despite the fact that we are looking at every ship.
 We've been able to instruct Rx to tell us any time any ship changes its status.

-It probably seems like I'm making too big a deal of this, but it took so little effort to achieve this result that it can be easy to miss just how much work Rx is doing for us here.
+It may seem like I'm making too big a deal of this, but it took so little effort to achieve this result that it can be easy to miss just how much work Rx is doing for us here.
 This code does all of the following:

 - monitors every single ship operating in Norwegian waters
 - provides per-ship information